tensorflow/tfjs-models/qna/README.md

 #### Find the answers

-You can find the answers give question and associated passage with the model without needing to create a Tensor.
+You can find the answers for a given question and associated passage with the model without needing to create a Tensor.
 `model.findAnswers` takes two inputs (question and passage) and returns an array of answers ranked by their scores.

 This method exists on the model that is loaded from `qna.load()`.